Email cadence: How to find your email marketing stride

 Email cadence refers to how emails are spaced out over a campaign.
-One component of email cadence is frequency (not sending too many emails or too few).
-Another is strategic timing (sending the right content at the right time).
-A well-designed cadence will result in more conversions and keep unsubscribes to a minimum.
+One component is frequency (not sending too many emails or too few).
+Another is strategic timing (sending content at the right time).
+A well-designed cadence will improve conversions without risking too many unsubscribes.

 People often assume ‘cadence’ means sending emails at regular intervals – daily, weekly or monthly.
 After all, that’s how we talk about cadence when scheduling meetings and other recurring events.
 In email marketing, however, cadence is more about strategic patterns.

 In many cases, that actually means varying times between emails.

 Think of a company selling tax preparation software.
 They might go quiet much of the year and ramp up their email marketing as tax season approaches.

 In essence, cadence means rhythm or flow – like the rise and fall of someone’s voice, or a runner’s feet hitting the ground.
 Serious runners pay attention to their cadence and how it affects their performance.

 Like running cadence, email cadence is about finding the most efficient stride to meet your goals.
 However, unlike running, the ‘steps’ of an email campaign don’t have to be spaced uniformly – just strategically.

 Essentially, email cadence is about having a plan and scheduling emails in a way that makes sense for your marketing goals and customer experience.